GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 ## Step 4.
 Onboard to TechPass
 <details>
-  <summary style="font-size:18px">How does a public officer onboard to TechPass?</summary>
+  <summary style="font-size:20px;font-weight:bold">How does a public officer onboard to TechPass?</summary>

-  _To onboard in to your TechPass account:_
+  _To onboard in to your TechPass account_

   1. In **Review Permissions**, click **Accept**.